Is the DEA Head Office as Green as it’s Painted?

 On the surface, it does sound like the project is committed to meeting eco-friendly standards, but think about it a little longer; R8 billion is a massive amount of money to spend on one project, specifically a large and luxurious head office.

 Surely a corporation like the Department of Environmental Affairs understands the importance of allocating funds to, well, environmental affairs?
 The kind of affairs that affect underprivileged South Africans – hundreds of thousands who could easily live in small but secure, fully solar powered homes, instead of informal shelters?
-Is R8 billion really a justifiable amount to spend on a head office that will use only 10%?
+Is R8 billion really a justifiable amount to spend on a head office that will use only 10% solar power?
 And what’s this about internal climate control?
 Eco-friendly buildings are supposed to rely on proper insulation and ventilation instead of artificial, energy-consuming temperature control.

 Furthermore, if the DEA wishes their 1305 employees to use eco-friendly transport, why allocate so much space and cost to the construction of over 1100 parking bays?
 These numbers hardly sound like they’ll play a role in reducing SA’s daily carbon emissions.